Ant Forest

-By August 27, 2019, 122 million trees had been planted in China by Ant Forest.
+As of the end of 2022, more than 650 million users have participated in a green, low-carbon lifestyle through the 'Ant Forest' initiative, collectively reducing carbon emissions and generating over 26 million tons of 'green energy'.

+In 2023, the Hangzhou Asian Games Organising Committee, in collaboration with "Ant Forest," initiated the "Everyone Contributes 1 Kilogram to Support Carbon Neutrality in Asian Games" campaign.
+This initiative involved over 100 million participants and was recognised as the "Most Participated Environmental Event in a Year" by the Guinness World Records.

 Background

 The world faces serious environmental challenges.
 As environmental pressures grow, global ecosystems are severely damaged.
-The Paris Agreement recognizes the collective nature of the historic challenge of reducing carbon emissions.
+The Paris Agreement recognises the collective nature of the historic challenge of reducing carbon emissions.
 As an important economic force in the world, China also faces great challenges.
 In the process of transitioning to a more low-carbon lifestyle, the use of digital technology in the financial sector plays a key role and some progress has been made, but green finance still has great potential for development.
 The development of new digital technologies and the innovation of forms attract more citizens to participate directly in green financing.
 In this case, in August 2016, Ant Financial launched the Ant Forest Program.